 5.12 To the extent our Agreement terminates or expires (other than due to termination by the Customer under clause 16.2) the Customer shall not be entitled to any refund or discount of Fees paid for any parts of any month during which the Services cease to be provided.

-5.11 Any pre-paid Transaction credit purchased or Transaction balance added by a Customer on a pay as you go basis shall expire 12 months after the date purchased by the Customer unless otherwise set out in an Order.
+5.11 Any pre-paid Transaction credit purchased or Transaction balance added by a Customer shall be non-refundable and shall expire 12 months after the date purchased by the Customer unless otherwise set out in an Order.

 6.1 Subject to the remainder of this clause 6, the Supplier warrants that: